celestiaorg/test-infra/docs/test-plans/001-Big-Blocks/test-cases/tc-005-das-past.md

 4. Validators’ set is not changing during test execution
    1. All validators are created during genesis
 5. DA Nodes amount is not changing during the test execution
-   1. We gracefully add DA Nodes as the first block is produced
+   1. We add DA Nodes as the first block is produced

 ## Steps for each of the validators: